10 Best WalkMe Alternatives [Updated for 2023]

 Where Appcues may not be the best fit

-🤨 You need A/B testing and plan to experiment with your in-product experiences – but keep in mind that Appcues deprecated A/B testing for new accounts.
-It's still doable, but you'll need to add Optimizely to your tech stack to do so.
+🤨 You need robust A/B testing and plan to experiment with your in-product experiences.
+Appcues have a version of A/B testing, but it is on the more basic side.
 This is something both Pendo and Chameleon offer natively.

 🤨 Your product is built in a Single Page Application (SPA).
 Third-party reviews speak of issues surrounding identifying elements within a SPA; AngularJS in particular.
 Give Chameleon a go.